pastaCat-sudo/picoPET/README.md

 _____EDUCATIONAL INSTITUES:_____

 If you're using this software in an educational environment you will need to acquire an approved token before accessing your package's features.
-Please contact the internal representative soliciting this software.
+Please contact your internal representative soliciting the software.

 _____HOW TO DOWNLOAD AND RUN_____